mbensmida/sphinx-poc/docs/Wiki.rst

 1. Select **Attached Image...** from the drop-down menu.

-2. Follow the steps in the `Adding an attachment to a page <#PLFUserGuide.WorkingWithWikis.WorkingWithWikis.ManagingContent.AddingAndEditingPages.WorkingWithAttachments.InsertingFilesImages>`__ section.
+2. Follow the steps in the :ref:`Adding an attachment to a page <add-an-attachment>` section.

 -  **Inserting an external image**